biomap-research/scFoundation/apiexample/README.md

-**Prerequisites**: Ensure you have obtained the API token for scFoundation/xTrimoGene.
+**Prerequisites**: Ensure you have obtained the API token for scFoundation/xTrimoGene from https://api.biomap.com/xTrimoGene/apply

 ### How to Use the scFoundation/xTrimoGene API:
 #### Overview